Home » Plastic Surgery Procedures and Treatments for the Body » Arm Lift (Brachioplasty)

 The arm lift operation has gained a lot of popularity in recent years due to gastric bypass surgeries and a large population of people who are left unhappy with the droopy appearance of the underside of their upper arms.
 An arm lift surgery is a straightforward operation with very high satisfaction among patients because it enables them to have a more toned upper arm appearance, more self-confidence, and more fashion choices.

 The scar on the inner aspect of the arm, extending from the underarm to the elbow, is usually well tolerated given the benefits of this procedure.
-This procedure is often combined with other upper body procedures in the significant weight loss patients.
+This procedure is often combined with other upper body procedures, such as a breast lift, in the significant weight loss patients.

 An initial consultation is set-up where we discuss the arm lift procedure, and whether you are a good candidate for the surgery.
 Your medical history is reviewed, and you will be asked to see your medical doctor for a physical check-up and a few labs to make sure you can undergo the surgery safely.
 You are given the opportunity to be seen by your own doctor to give the green light for surgery.
 You are asked to stop smoking, if you are a smoker, two weeks before and two weeks after surgery, for the surgery to be performed safely, and for you to have optimal results.
 You are given the opportunity to talk to patients who have had the same surgery you are considering.
 We will see you shortly after the surgery (usually in a day or two).
 You are seen regularly after your surgery.
 You are always welcome to come back for follow-up, even years after your surgery, free of charge.